IPPSR/CongressData/README.md

 > Grossmann, Matt, Caleb Lucas, and Benjamin Yoel.
 “Introducing
 > CongressData and Correlates of State Policy.”
 Scientific Data 12, no.
 > 1 (2025): 1185.

+> ## Contact

+For inquiries about CongressData or if you would like to have your data included in the datast, please email Benjamin Yoel (yoelbenj@msu.edu).